MarkH817/generator-lionbyte/CONTRIBUTING.md

 ## Local Testing

 Running `npm test` is pretty good for basic testing.
 To see how the generator runs, run `npm link` to "`install`" this generator to your global package list.
 (You might need to also run `npm i -g yo` if you haven't already.)

-If your changes fail the test suite, either fix your code or refactor the tests to reflect the additions/changes.
-Also try to keep code coverage at least 90%.